 For instance, if you think we're headed for a recession, you might lean toward recession-resistant sectors.
 Procter & Gamble

 There are a lot of possibilities, and an additional advantage of big established companies like these is the likelihood of dividends.
 Reinvesting dividends gives you growth no matter what the market does, helping you build your portfolio back up even while prices are low.

 If there's one thing I want you to take away from this, it's that the current market and economic conditions are temporary.
 That's always true, but it's especially important to remember now.
 Don't get caught up in the doom and gloom -- or misplaced optimism -- of TV talking heads or market pundits.

 At the same time, do get expert help if you think you need it.
 Consider working with a fee-based investment advisor -- or as a first step, give the Fool's Rule Your Retirement service a try.
 The archives are full of articles that go into all aspects of retirement, and there's a friendly members-only message board -- staffed by professional retirement experts -- to help you work through the specifics of your own situation.
 Best of all, it's much cheaper than hiring an advisor, and you can try it completely free for 30 days, with no obligation.

 This article, written by John Rosevear, was originally published on Oct.
 28, 2008.
 It has been updated by Dan Caplinger, who doesn't own any of the stocks mentioned above.
-Pfizer and Wal-Mart are Motley Fool Inside Value recommendations.
-Duke Energy, Johnson & Johnson, and Kimberly Clark are Motley Fool Income Investor recommendations.
-Novartis is a Motley Fool Global Gains recommendation.
+Novartis is a Motley Fool Global Gains pick.
+The Fool owns shares of Procter & Gamble, which is a Motley Fool Income Investor recommendation.
 Try any of our Foolish newsletters free for 30 days.
 The Motley Fool has a disclosure policy.